kortiz21/kortiz21.github.io/README.md

 # Professional Portfolio

-Created with HTML, CSS and Javascript.
+Created with HTML5, CSS3 and Javascript.

 # Future Implementation
 * Working on mobile version of website.